-To assist with ensuring that the CAA oversight requirements are suitable for the complexity of the organisation, the following table will be used as part of the annual review required by AMC1 CAMO.B.305(a);(b) Oversight programme.
-The CAA requests that this table is kept up to date with each CAME amendment.
+To assist with ensuring that the CAA oversight requirements are suitable for the complexity of the organisation, the following questions and answers should be presented in a tabular format.
+The tables will be used as part of the annual review required by the AMC1 CAMO.B.305(a)&(b) oversight programme.
+The CAA requests that tables are kept up to date with each amendment to the CAME.